Skip to main content

 Attribute-Based Access Control (ABAC) extends RBAC by making decisions based on user attributes, resource properties, and environmental context.
 "Allow editing if user.department === document.owner.department AND time.hour < 17" represents ABAC thinking.
 AWS Cognito excels here through IAM policy integration, while Auth0 requires external services like Cerbos or Permit.io to achieve similar flexibility.

 Organization and multi-tenancy support determines B2B SaaS viability.
 Can users belong to multiple organizations?
 Context switching between them should be seamless.
 Does each organization maintain isolated data, settings, and permissions?
-Clerk provides Organizations as a first-class feature with pre-built <OrganizationSwitcher /> and <OrganizationProfile /> components that would take months to build in-house (Clerk Better-auth Comparison, 2024).
+Clerk provides Organizations as a first-class feature with pre-built <OrganizationSwitcher /> and <OrganizationProfile /> components.
+Building the underlying multi-tenant organization and access-control layer in-house is a major undertaking—commonly 3–6 engineers for six months or more to reach a usable first version (Oso, Authorization: Build vs. Buy).
 Firebase and AWS Cognito offer no native multi-tenancy support—you implement it manually or bolt on third-party solutions.

 Session management that balances security with user experience